-As with many other flower herbal teas, Hibiscus tea is loaded with anti oxidants.
-These contribute to your overall health by eradiacting free radicals that cause a variety of health issues.
+As with many other flower herbal teas, Hibiscus tea is loaded with anti-oxidants.
+These contribute to your overall health by eradicating free radicals that cause a variety of health issues.

 Using hibiscus tea as an added source of anti-oxidants will benefit your overall health whether you are in a fasting window or not.